 Does the Library in the Forest have an app?

 Yes!
 The Vestavia Hills Public Library app is available for both Apple and Android devices.
 Download today to check your account, search the catalog, use your digital library card, renew items and get the latest recommended reads:

 How do I apply for a library card?

 Yes!
 A parent or legal guardian must be present and both parent (or guardian) and child must sign the application and responsibility statement.
 The parent/legal guardian must show a driver’s license with current address or a form of government-issued ID and verification of current address (such as a piece of mail, lease agreement, checkbook, billing statement, etc.).

 You can use your library card at any Jefferson County Public Library.
 For a complete list of locations and hours, CLICK HERE.
 Please note that if you borrow materials from other Jefferson County libraries, checkout time, late charges and return requirements may vary.

-Library cards are valid for one year.
+Library cards are valid for two years.
 When your card expires, you may renew it at any JCLC library by showing your driver’s license or other government issued photo ID and verification of current address.